dhmunro/dudley/README.md

 the .dud extension, while the binary data file can have any other extension (say .dat).
 This is also convenient when the binary data is contained in a file of a different format, like HDF5 or netCDF or PDB.

+Dudley also supports an arbitrary file signature or "magic number", which usually would be placed at address 0 in a file.
+To do this, Dudley recognizes a second special parameter-like declaration:

+    !SIGNATURE "\x89DUD\x0d\x0a\x1a\x0a" @ address

+The signature can be any fixed byte string; with the optional address that signature must appear at that address in the file.
+The value shown is the default signature for a native Dudley data file (see the PNG format standard for the rationale).
+Failure to match the expected signature indicates the data stream has been corrupted and throws an exception.
+The Dudley signature would normally be be at address 0, followed by a !DEFAULT at address 8.

 ## Notes on Dudley grammar